cronvel/kung-fig/doc/KFG.md

 ```

 That's it: if an element/item of an array is a container (array or object), its first child can be put on the same line.
-For that purpose, a tab should be inserted right after the minus sign `-`.
+For that purpose, **a tab should be inserted right after the minus sign** `-`.

-If you have insisted on using spaces instead of tabs for indentation (something that is not recommended),
+If you have insisted on using spaces instead of tabs for indentation (something that is **not** recommended),
-you should put exactly 3 spaces (not 4, for alignment reasons) right after the minus sign `-`.
+you should insert exactly 3 spaces (not 4, for alignment reasons) right after the minus sign `-`.

-The same with object inside arrays:
+The same syntax with objects inside the array:

 ```
 -	first-name: Joe